eclipse-archived/ceylon-lang.org/documentation/1.1/faq/language-design.md

     class IntegerLiteral() extends Expression<Integer>() {}

-GADT support means that the compiler is able to reason that when it has an expression of type `Expression<Float>` then it can't possibly have an `IntegerLiteral`.
+GADT support means that the compiler is able to reason that when it has an expression of type `Expression<Float>` then it can't possibly be an `IntegerLiteral`.

 However, there are some hairy decidability issues associated with GADTs that we havn't begun to tackle yet.